How to increase revenue for your small business

 Diversify your products and services

-• Ask your customers: find out what else they'd like to buy from you
+- Ask your customers: Find out what else they'd like to buy from you

-• Research competitors: check what similar businesses offer that you don't
+- Research competitors: Check what similar businesses offer that you don't

-• Talk to suppliers: retailers can ask suppliers for product ideas that sell well
+- Talk to suppliers: Retailers can ask suppliers for product ideas that sell well

 Start small to reduce risk.
 Test new services with select customers, or display new retail items in small quantities before committing to large orders.
+Reviewing your business model can help you spot expansion opportunities.

-Offering more without actually offering more
+Offer more without actually offering more

 Repackaging what you already do can open new markets.
 You may be able to sell to a wider audience simply by positioning your service differently.